| |

 Before making any significant changes to your salt intake, consult with your doctor to ensure it aligns with your individual health needs.

-The BioScan does not diagnose, treat or cure any disease.
+Nourishing Wild Souls and the BioScan does not diagnose, treat or cure any disease.
 The views and stories here are the personal stories and views of the author and not claims of what the Bioscan can do for others.

 Post Disclaimer